ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : 5

-Some protocols track the responses to keep-alive signals returned by the remote peer.
+Some protocols track received responses to sent keep-alive packets returned by the remote peer.
 When this function is supported, this property specifies the number of consecutive keep alive packets that are permitted to fail before a Connection is aborted.
-This Property will only take effect when the underlying stack both supports sending keep-alive signals and the `keepaliveTimeout` is enabled.
+This Property will only take effect when the underlying stack both supports sending keep-alive packets and the `keepaliveTimeout` is enabled.

 A value greater than 1 is desired to provide robustness to loss of a keep-alive excanage.